Actions

 — Roger Hector, General Manager of the Sega Technical Institute[11]

-In an August 2005 interview, Roger Hector ("executive coordinator" of both Sonic 3 and Sonic & Knuckles) revealed that Michael Jackson had originally composed the entirety of the game's soundtrack, and additionally stated that the artist was later dropped due to his 1993 sexual abuse allegations[17] (which occurred around the same time).
-Hector later reaffirmed this statement in a second interview two years later, again claiming that the Jackson soundtrack was never heard by the general public.Media:Makingofs3kpg4.jpg[18] This marked the first public knowledge of Jackson's involvement with the game.
+In an August 2005 interview, Roger Hector ("executive coordinator" of both Sonic 3 and Sonic & Knuckles) revealed that Michael Jackson had originally composed the entirety of the game's soundtrack, and additionally stated that the artist was later dropped due to his 1993 sexual abuse allegations[11] (which occurred around the same time).
+Hector later reaffirmed this statement in a second interview two years later, claiming that the general public had never heard the Jackson soundtrack.Media:Makingofs3kpg4.jpg[12] This marked the first public knowledge of Jackson's involvement with the game.

-Some time later, it was also discovered that the online discography for Cirocco Jones (credited as 'Scirocco' in Sonic 3) contains a listing for two pieces of untitled music from the project.
-Labelled "levels 2 & 3", and noting the tracks were composed by Michael Jackson for "Sonic The Hedgehog",[19] it is speculated this numbering refers to either a prototype Zone order or the internal production order of the compositions themselves.
-Correspondence between Jones and Sonic Retro members has revealed that Jackson's sound team worked "countless hours" with the artist on the soundtrack's production, additionally stating that "Sega owes them money" for unpaid work.[13]
+Sometime later, it was also discovered that the online discography for Cirocco Jones (credited as 'Scirocco' in Sonic 3) lists two pieces of untitled music from the project.
+Labeled "levels 2 & 3", and noting the tracks were composed by Michael Jackson for "Sonic The Hedgehog",[13] it is speculated this numbering refers to either a prototype Zone order or the internal production order of the compositions themselves.
+Correspondence between Jones and Sonic Retro members has revealed that Jackson's sound team worked "countless hours" with the artist on the soundtrack's production, stating that "Sega owes them money" for unpaid work.[7]

 B&W: One of the surprising things in this soundtrack is that you can hear the chords from Stranger in Moscow, which is supposed to have been composed later...